evkx/evkx.github.io/content/technology/_index.md

 ## Interior

-Electric vehicles (EVs) are transforming not only the way we drive but also the way we design car interiors.
-EVs offer new possibilities and challenges for car interior designers who must balance functionality, comfort, aesthetics, and sustainability.
+Electric vehicles (EVs) are revolutionizing not only the way we drive but also the design of car interiors.
+EVs present unique opportunities and challenges for interior designers, who must balance functionality, comfort, aesthetics, and sustainability.

+This article explores the innovative interior features of EVs, including advanced materials, ergonomic designs, and cutting-edge technology.
+Discover how EV interiors are setting new standards in the automotive industry.

 <a href="interior/" class="btn btn-outline-primary" role="button">Read our interior technology article.</a>
 </div>
 <div class="container shadow p-3 mb-5 bg-body-tertiary rounded border">
 <a href="lights/">